-Primarily a tracking tool, it is probably handiest pre-holiday with helping you reach your savings goal for your holiday.
-While on holiday you can then use it to track your spend, but there are some limitations in this area as you can only track by category.
+Primarily a tracking tool, it’s mostly handy as a pre-holiday tool, helping you reach your holiday savings goals.
+While on holiday, you can then use it to track your spend, but there are some limitations in this area as you can only track by category.

 Available: iOS and Android.

-Concur is not the best app for leisure travel, but if you travel frequently for business then this is a definite recommendation.
-Concur lets you keep track of all of your expenses so that you can show your company what you're spending and claim a refund if you're owed one.
+After using the app, you’ll concur with us that it’s a good one.
+Concur isn’t the best app for leisure travel, but if you travel frequently for business, it’s definitely recommended.
+The app lets you keep track of all of your expenses, so that you can show your company what you're spending and claim a refund (if you're owed one).

-You can upload expenses reports, take photos of your receipts and attach them to the report, and then submit the report from the app and send it to your expense approver.
-It takes the hassle out of lots of little paper-receipts in lots of little places, and helps you keep track of your businesses expenses.
+You can upload expenses reports, take photos of your receipts and attach them to the report, and then submit the report from the app to your expense approver.
+It helps you keep track of your businesses expenses, taking the hassle out of organising little paper-receipts in lots of places.

 Available: iOS and Android

-This app can connect directly to your bank accounts, so while you're travelling you can always have access to your current transactions and account balance.
+This isn’t Kevlar for your pants.
+Instead, this app connects directly to your bank accounts – so while you're travelling, you can always have access to your current transactions and account balance.
 From the home screen, you can immediately see how much money is in your account, your income and your expenses.